gradle/actions/docs/setup-gradle.md

 The Gradle User Home directory tends to grow over time.
 When you switch to a new Gradle wrapper version or upgrade a dependency version the old files are not automatically and immediately removed.
-While this can make sense in a local environment, in a GitHub Actions environment While this can make sense in a local environment, in a GitHub Actions environment it can lead to ever-larger Gradle User Home cache entries being saved and restored.
+While this can make sense in a local environment, in a GitHub Actions environment it can lead to ever-larger Gradle User Home cache entries being saved and restored.

 To avoid this situation, the `setup-gradle` and `dependency-submission` actions will perform "cache-cleanup",